DATTA1804/SecureIntegrate_Using_ServiceNow/README.md

 -> Approved Apps: If no threat is detected, the system updates dashboards and keeps apps in “Healthy” status.
 -> Flagged Apps: If malware or suspicious behavior is detected, incidents are created automatically for security teams.

-1. Tables & Fields:-
+1. Tables & Fields:

    • Organizes monitored application data, threat logs, and anomaly detection results.

    • Ensures all integration health data is structured and reportable.

-2. Roles & Group Membership
+2. Roles & Group Membership:

    • Restricts visibility of sensitive monitoring data.

    • Assigns responsibilities to administrators and SecOps teams.

-3. ACLs (Access Control Rules)
+3. ACLs (Access Control Rules):

    • Protects monitoring results and logs from unauthorized access.

    • Enforces compliance with IT security policies.

-4. Record Producers
+4. Record Producers:

    • Enables admins to quickly register a new integration for monitoring.

    • Ensures consistent data capture for new third-party applications.

-5. Workflows
+5. Workflows:

    • Automates threat detection to incident creation and escalation.

    • Connects monitoring results directly with SecOps and ITSM modules.

-6. Business Rules
+6. Business Rules:

    • Applies custom logic to detect anomalies in real time.

    • Initiates automated remediation actions when risks are found.

-7. Client Scripts
+7. Client Scripts:

    • Enhances UI forms with validation and interactivity.

    • Guides admins when configuring new integrations.

-8. UI Policies
+8. UI Policies:

    • Highlights critical monitoring fields dynamically.

    • Simplifies configuration to reduce human errors.

-9. UI Actions
+9. UI Actions:

    • Provides quick options like Acknowledge, Escalate, Remediate.

    • Helps admins act instantly on flagged integrations.

-10. Registering and Triggering Events
+10. Registering and Triggering Events:

    • Logs anomalies as ServiceNow events.

    • Triggers automated workflows for real-time responses.

-11. Email & Notifications
+11. Email & Notifications:

    • Sends alerts via email, Teams, or Slack when suspicious activity is detected.